-ECED 413 4.00 credits Student Teaching III (Non-Certificate Option)
+ECED 413 Sp 5.00 credits Student Teaching III REEL

-Culminates the field experience with autonomous student teaching in an educational setting with children and their families who are culturally, linguistically, and ability diverse under the guidance of a programselected teacher.
-Emphasizes literacy, professionalism and issues and trends in early childhood education.
-Sixth of six field experience courses for the noncertificate option.
-Taken concurrently with ECED 403.
-Prerequisites: ECED 402 and ECED 412 Concurrent requirement: ECED 403
+Culminates the student teaching experience with autonomous student teaching in an early care and education setting with children and their families who are culturally, linguistically, and ability diverse under the guidance of a program-selected teacher.
+Emphasizes professionalism, and issues and trends in early care and education.
+Third of three student teaching experience courses for the non-certificate option.
+Requires 165 hours in a pre-k through 3rd grade classroom.
+Taken concurrently with EDUC 403.

+Prerequisites: Completion of ECED 402 & 412 with a C or better Co-requisite: ECED 403